PeppeOsmio/lift_tracker/README.md

 ## Getting Started

 Tap on the "+" button to create a workout schedule.
 Once created, tap on that schedule to start a workout session and track your lifts (reps, weight, RPE).
 View all your past sessions in the history tab.
-An excercise database will be added in the future with pre-made excercises and workout schedules.

 ## Install